levkoch/levboard/README.md

-# `levboard`
+# `levboard - personal`
 A Spotstats (stats.fm) integration for building customzable custom charts.
+This version is adapted to all of the custom features that I'm (lev-kochergin) am making for myself, which includes added filtering for songs & albums, and so much more.
+If you see something interesting here, message me, and i'll try to move it to the non-experimental version, although I do need to sync some of the features between the two versions, as this one has albums, and they won't work on the non-experimental version.

 # To Use
-/add your username to the system somehow in a nice way idk how i wanna do that yet/ Run the `main.main.py` file using `python main/main.py` with no flags.
+Move over to the `main` branch, and it'll include all of the instructions on how to use the non-experimental version.